Irish language in Northern Ireland: Media

-Political use
+Political aspects

-The Irish language in Northern Ireland has long been a matter associated with identity.
+The Irish language in Northern Ireland has long been associated with identity.
 Prior to the turn of the 20th century, the Irish language was embraced by both sides of the community, although in decline.
-But the partition of Ireland in 1921 was a turning point to attitudes towards the language.
-Nationalists in Northern Ireland who had been abandoned by their southern counterparts felt that the Irish language was a significant marker of identity they now needed as a minority group.
+But the partition of Ireland in 1921 was a turning point in attitudes towards the language.
+The Irish language became a significant marker of identity they now needed as a minority group.

-During The Troubles the Irish language became increasingly politicised.
-Its survival is largely due to families in the nationalist Shaw's Road area of west Belfast during the 1960s who tried to make the area Gaeltacht (an Irish speaking area).
-A second wave of the Irish language revival movement in Northern Ireland during the 1970s occurred on another site – the Maze Prison.
-For republican prisoners, learning the Irish language in prison (aka 'Jailtacht') became the way in which to set themselves apart from the British authorities.
+During The Troubles, the Irish language revival became increasingly politicised.
+Its survival is sometimes described as largely due to families in the nationalist Shaw's Road neighborhood of west Belfast, who during the 1960s decided to make the area a neo-Gaeltacht (a new Irish speaking area outside the traditional Gaeltachtaí).
+The result was a neighborhood now known as the Gaeltacht Quarter, which has become a centre for Modern literature in Irish.
+The hip hop music trio Kneecap is also based in the Gaeltacht Quarter and performs rap music in the West Belfast urban dialect of Ulster Irish.

-More widely, this use of the Irish language inspired many nationalists in Northern Ireland to use the language as a form of cultural expression and resistance from the British occupation.
-In particular, the Irish language has been used extensively by the republican party Sinn Féin who have been criticised by unionists for hijacking the Irish language for political gain.
+A second wave of the Irish language revival movement in Northern Ireland during the 1970s occurred in another locale – the Maze Prison.
+For republican prisoners, learning the Irish language in prison (aka 'Jailtacht') became a way in which to set themselves apart vis-à-vis the British authorities.
+More broadly, this use of the Irish language inspired many nationalists in Northern Ireland to use the language as a form of cultural expression and resistance to British rule.
+In particular, the Irish language has been used extensively by the Irish Republican legitimist Sinn Féin political party, which has been accused by unionists of exploiting the Irish language revival for political gain.